Terms & Conditions

 7.3.
 During and after the Agreement, Centrus360 may:

-7.3.3. disclose Usage Data to others, in each case solely in aggregated, anonymised form and to the extent reasonably necessary for proper performance of Centrus360's business of providing the Services and services similar to the Services.
+7.3.2.
+Disclose Usage Data to others, in each case solely in aggregated, anonymised form, solely to the extent reasonably necessary for proper performance of Centrus360’s business of providing the Services and services similar to the Services.

 8. Disclaimers

 8.1.
 Centrus360 is not a law firm and is not regulated as one.
-Centrus360's personnel are not the Customer's lawyers and do not provide regulated legal advice on which the Customer or any third-party can rely.
-The Customer's use of the Services does not create a lawyer-client relationship.
+Centrus360 does not provide regulated legal advice on which the Customer or any third-party can rely.
+The Customer’s use of the Services does not create a lawyer-client relationship.

-8.5.
-Centrus360 is not responsible for any loss, destruction, alteration or disclosure of Customer ata caused by any third party, except those third parties engaged by Centrus360 to maintain and back up Customer Data.
+8.3.
+Centrus360 is not responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party, except those third parties engaged by Centrus360 to maintain and back up Customer Data.

-8.7.1.
-Centrus360 is not liable for any loss or damage caused by errors or omissions in any Customer Data; and
+8.5.1.
+Centrus360 is not liable for any loss or damage caused by errors or omissions in any Customer Data and

 9. Indemnities

 9.1.
-The Customer must defend, indemnify and hold harmless Centrus360 and its group ompanies against claims, actions, proceedings, losses, damages, expenses and costs Customer's use of the Services, conditional on:
+The Customer must defend, indemnify and hold harmless Centrus360 against claims, actions, proceedings, losses, damages, expenses and costs (including court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services, conditional on:

 9.1.1.
 Centrus360 notifying the Customer promptly of any relevant claim